 - increased social and community participation

-- Finding and keeping a job (e.g. becoming a coach through completing a Level 1 online course)
+- finding and keeping a job (e.g. becoming a coach through completing a Lane Ranger or Level 1 online course)

 Do you have an NDIS plan?
 Would you like to include Tenpin Bowling in your plan?